 Don’t Speed Up Labor, WHO Says

 The WHO has recently released the WHO recommendations: intrapartum care for a positive childbirth experience, which bring together new and existing WHO recommendations, to make sure best practice and evidence-based care are at the forefront of maternity care for women around the world.

-In the mid 1950s, Dr Emanuel Friedman plotted a graph of data taken from 500 first time mothers who gave birth at full term.
-He calculated the average time a woman took to dilate one centimetre.
+In the mid-1950s, Dr. Emanuel Friedman plotted a graph of data taken from 500 first-time mothers who gave birth at full term.
+He calculated the average time a woman took to dilate one centimeter.